chanzuckerberg/cryoet-data-portal-backend/ingestion_tools/docs/fetch_enqueue_runs_logs.md

 `export AWS_PROFILE=your-profile-name`

 ## Script Usage
+To generate the log file for the jobs run with `enqueue_runs.py`, run `enqueue_runs.py` with an output log file specified using the `--state-machine-log` flag.
+This will generate a file containing the execution ARNs of the jobs run with `enqueue_runs.py`.
+This file can be used as input to `fetch_enqueue_runs_logs.py` to fetch the logs for the jobs.

 Command-Line Arguments

 `execution-arn`: One or more AWS Step Function execution ARNs.
 If multiple ARNs are provided, they should be separated by space.